-Let me share with you something which I’ve never told anyone before.
+Let me tell you something that I’ve never told anyone before.

-Since 2003—that’s 10 years ago—till a couple of months ago, I had been donning a fringe.
-Throughout the entire 10 years, I had never grown my fringe beyond eye-level.
-Whenever it did, I would have it trimmed.
+From 2003 up until a couple of months ago, I had been donning a fringe.
+Throughout the entire 10 years, I had never grown my fringe beyond eye level.
+Whenever it grew that long, I would have it trimmed.

 My Pictures (2005 Through 2012)